Sarmkadan/redis-cache-patterns/README.md

 ## Configuration Guide

-The project uses the `IOptions<RedisCachePatternsOptions>` pattern.
+The project uses the `IOptions<RedisCachePatternsOptions>` pattern for configuration.
 You can configure the settings in `appsettings.json` or via environment variables.

-### Example Configuration (`appsettings.json`)
+### Available Configuration Options

+All configuration options are defined in the `RedisCachePatternsOptions` class with validation using DataAnnotations.
 See `appsettings.example.json` for all available settings:

 ```json
 {